 Sterling silver is 92.5% pure silver.
 Hence the designation, 925 Silver.
 The remaining 7.5% consists of other metals.
 This is usually copper, but it could also contain other metals including zinc.
 Because of that small percentage of other metal alloys, sterling silver behaves much like copper when heated.
 When forming balls, it will pit and spit, and it develops a thin, but hard, fire scale that you’ll need to remove with a pickle bath.

 Sterling silver will also tarnish naturally.
 This isn’t necessarily a disadvantage if, like me, you tend to prefer an antiqued finish.
 I patina all of my copper and silver jewelry.
 So, I don’t mind the tendency to tarnish.
-What I do find difficult with this wire is its hardness.
-Even dead soft sterling silver is a hard and springy wire.
+What I do find challenging with this wire is its hardness.
+Even dead soft sterling silver is harder and springier than copper wire.
 This makes sterling silver unsuitable to use as weaving wire.
-It’s very difficult to achieve a tight and neat weave with small gauge sterling silver, so I use fine silver wire for weaving as it’s much more pliable.
-The springiness of sterling silver wire can be an advantage from a purely structural standpoint, but it is more difficult to form than copper wire.
+It’s very difficult to achieve a neat and tidy weave with small gauge sterling silver.
+So, I use fine silver wire for weaving when I make silver jewelry.
+Fine silver is much more pliable, so it weaves beautifully.
+The springiness of sterling silver wire can be an advantage from a purely structural standpoint, but it is a bit more difficult to form than copper wire.

 Here’s another problem I have with silver jewelry wire.
 When you use both sterling silver and fine silver in the same piece of jewelry, how do you determine the silver content?
 Many customers want to know the purity of silver and gold jewelry.
-That can be difficult to determine for a piece that uses both pure silver and a silver alloy.
+That can be difficult to determine for a piece that uses both pure (fine) silver and a silver alloy (sterling silver).

-I often use the weaving wire to support a bead by threading that wire through the bead multiple times.
-This works well with 28ga or even 30ga copper wire because it’s strong enough to support the weight of a bead.
-Fine silver isn’t strong enough, though, so I need to keep small gauge sterling silver wire on hand to use in those instances.
-This adds extra steps to my fabrication process and extra wire gauges to keep in stock in my very limited storage space.
+These two cons are in addition to the complication I mentioned earlier about keeping silver wire in stock.
+I often use my weaving wire to support a bead by threading that wire through the bead multiple times.
+This works well with 28ga or even 30ga copper wire because it’s strong enough to support the weight of small beads.
+Fine silver isn’t strong enough, though, so I found that I needed to keep small gauge sterling silver wire on hand to use in those instances.
+This added extra steps to my fabrication process and extra wire gauges to keep in stock in my very limited storage space.

 These are obviously my own personal reasons for choosing copper over silver, but they’re also things you need to take into consideration.
 Think about what your goals are as a jewelry maker, and consider these factors as you decide which metal(s) you want to work with most.